St. Johnsbury, Vermont: Geography

 St. Johnsbury is located at 44°25′N 72°01′W, elevation 212.4 m (697 ft).
 According to the United States Census Bureau, the town has a total area of 95.2 km2, of which 94.3 km2 is land and 0.9 km2, or 0.96%, is water.
 Situated at the confluence of the Passumpsic, Moose and Sleeper's rivers, the town lies at the heart of the Passumpsic River basin, one of the largest of the upper Connecticut River watershed.
 St. Johnsbury is on the site of the northernmost boundary of Lake Hitchcock, the post-glacial predecessor to the Connecticut River.

 The town includes the unincorporated villages of St. Johnsbury, East St. Johnsbury, Goss Hollow, and St. Johnsbury Center.
 The town center, which is defined as a census-designated place (CDP), encompasses the villages of St. Johnsbury and St. Johnsbury Center and covers an area of 33.9 sqkm, about 36% of the area of the town.

-The highest point in St. Johnsbury is an unnamed hill in the northwest part of town east of Libby Road.
+The highest point in St. Johnsbury is an unnamed hill in the northwestern part of town east of Libby Road.
 The twin summits of the hill each rise above 486 m above sea level.